 SPEA Bloomington requires application to its undergraduate programs before a student reaches 75 credit hours.
 It is a competitive admission process.
-Students are required to have a minimum cumulative GPA of 2.3 and to complete at least one of the courses listed below with a minimum grade of C.
+Students are required to have a minimum cumulative GPA of 2.3 and complete a SPEA major or core class with a minimum grade of C.